Manage Dashboard and Viz Extensions in Tableau Server

 Identifying a dashboard extension using the About dialog box

-If you have added the extension to the dashboard, you can find the URL from the extension properties.
+For dashboard extensions, you can find the URL from the extension properties found in the dashboard extension context menu.
 From the More Options menu, click About.

 The About dialog box lists the name of the extension, the author, the web site of the author, and the URL of the extension.

-Add extensions to the safe list and configure user prompts
+Add extensions to the safe list and configure the extension

-On the safe list, you can control whether to grant the extension full data access.
+To allow users to access to Network-enabled extensions, add the extension to the safe list for the site.
 By default, when you add an extension to the safe list, the extension only has access to the summary (or aggregated) data.
 You can also control whether users see a prompt asking them to allow the extension access to data.
 You might want to add an extension to the safe list (for example, a Sandboxed extension) so that you can configure whether users see the prompts.
 When you hide the prompt from users, the extension can run immediately.

 1. Go to Settings > Extensions.